OpenCHAMI/coresmd/README.md

 ### CoreDHCP

 CoreSMD provides two plugins.
-The first plugin, **coresmd**, uses SMD as a source of truth to provide DHCP leases.
+The first plugin, **coresmd**, uses SMD as a source of truth to provide DHCP leases for both DHCPv4 and DHCPv6.
 The second plugin, **bootloop**, dynamically assigns temporary IP addresses to unknown MACs until they can be updated in SMD.

 This repository is part of the [OpenCHAMI](https://openchami.org) project.
 It extends CoreDHCP by integrating it with the SMD service so DHCP leases can be centrally managed.
 There are two primary plugins:

 1. **coresmd**
-   Provides DHCP leases based on data from SMD.
+   Provides DHCP leases (IPv4 and IPv6) based on data from SMD.

 2. **bootloop**
-   Assigns temporary IP addresses to unknown nodes.
+   Assigns temporary IPv4 addresses to unknown nodes.
 It also returns a DHCPNAK if it sees a node that has become known to SMD since its last lease, forcing a full DHCP handshake to get a new address (from **coresmd**).

 The goal of **bootloop** is to ensure unknown nodes/BMCs continually attempt to get new IP addresses if they become known in SMD, while still having a short, discoverable address for tasks like [Magellan](https://github.com/OpenCHAMI/magellan).